This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I do love to spot street art and Vancouver has some amazing pieces spread around town.
 Check out this guide I wrote for The Culture Trip, all about the best places to see street art in Vancouver.
 Your Instagram will thank you.

 17. Enjoy a free walking tour

 When I first arrived in Vancouver, I did a couple of free walking tours with Tour Guys.
 It helped me learn more about my new city and see some of the sights.
 I have spoken A LOT about free tours on this blog, because I basically do them in nearly every city I go to and Vancouver is no exception.
 Technically though, this would be classified under cheap things to do in Vancouver, as tips are appreciated.

 18. Do some celebrity stalking

 Let’s be honest, my celebrity stalking was abysmal in Vancouver.
 For the amount of shows that film in the city, I can’t believe the only celebrities I saw were the Supernatural boys (but they’re pretty so that’s okay).
 When I watch shows filmed in Vancouver, I notice so many distinctive areas, but alas the celebrities dodged me.
 Anyway, keep your eyes peeled downtown for signs, police cars and big shiny lights.

-Another fun and cheap thing to do in Vancouver is taking the Aquabus around False Creek.
-It’s a unique way to see Vancouver from the water.
+This is another one of the best cheap things to do in Vancouver.
+You can take the Aquabus around False Creek and it’s a unique way to see Vancouver from the water.
 It was one of those things I thought I had to try once and I’m glad I did.